longa2/longa2.github.io/essays/ai-reflection.md

 Although I did not use AI in answering questions in Discord - mainly due to the questions not being too difficult to answer - I have used AI in answering questions in class.
 This is because of the professor encouraging the use of AI to answer definitional items in certain cases.

 ### Asking or answering a smart-question
+Ai was not used in asking or answering a smart-question, mainly because I never asked or answered a smart-question to begin with.

-### Coding example e.g. “give an example of using Underscore .pluck”
+### Coding example

 ### Explaining code